 Ask for Higher Auto Deductibles

 Deductibles are what you pay before your insurance policy kicks in.
 By requesting higher deductibles, you can lower your costs substantially.
-For example, increasing your deductible from $200 to $500 could reduce your collision and comprehensive coverage cost by 15 to 30 percent.
-Going to a $1,000 deductible can save you 40 percent or more.
+For example, increasing your deductible from $200 to $500 could reduce your collision and comprehensive coverage cost by 15 to 30%.
+Going to a $1,000 deductible can save you 40% or more.
 Before choosing a higher deductible, be sure you have enough money set aside to pay it if you have a claim.

 Reduce Coverage on Older Cars

-Buy your Homeowners and Auto Coverage from the Same Insurer
+Buy Homeowners & Auto Coverage from Same Insurer

 Many insurers will give you a break if you buy two or more types of insurance.
 You may also get a reduction if you have more than one vehicle insured with the same company.
 Some insurers reduce the rates for long-time customers.
 But it still makes sense to shop around!
 You may save money buying from different insurance companies, compared with a multi-policy discount.